Arrow 3: Development

 IAI began preliminary tests of the Arrow 3 in 2011.
 The company will not specify what tests were performed, but they are part of the preparations for a full fly-out test.
-On January 23, 2012, the Israeli Ministry of Defense released photographs and video of the recent successfully fly-out tests from Palmachim Airbase.
+On 23 January 2012, the Israeli Ministry of Defense released photographs and video of the recent successful fly-out tests from Palmachim Airbase.
 During the tests, a model of the interceptor missile was launched in order to check the starting and propulsion system, as well as other tracking sensors.

-On January 23, 2012, IAI announced an agreement to jointly work on the Arrow 3 with Boeing.
+On 23 January 2012, IAI announced an agreement to jointly work on the Arrow 3 with Boeing.
 Boeing is responsible for 40–50 percent of the production content of the Arrow 3.
 Expected work content includes motorcases, shroud, canister, safe & arm / ignition devices, power devices (batteries), and inertial navigation units, as well as several avionics packages and actuators & valves.

-On February 25, 2013, a fly-out test of the Arrow 3 was conducted from Palmachim Airbase.
+On 25 February 2013, a fly-out test of the Arrow 3 was conducted from Palmachim Airbase.
 The launch tested the missile control and engines.
 According to a senior defense source, the missile obtained hypersonic speed, and reached an altitude of 100 km, entering space.
 It followed various objects, such as stars, and gained further altitude.
 Its engine stopped after six minutes.

-On January 3, 2014, another successful test of the Arrow 3 was conducted from Palmachim Airbase.
+On 3 January 2014, another successful test of the Arrow 3 was conducted from Palmachim Airbase.
 During the test the interceptor entered space and carried out a range of maneuvers in response to a virtual incoming enemy missile.
 The test involved the activation of two of the interceptor's engines, the first of which brought it into space, and the second allowing it to carry out complex maneuvers.

 In December 2014 a test aimed to debut an exo-atmospheric intercept capabilities of Arrow 3 has been characterized as a "no test", given that "conditions did not allow for" actual launch of the intercepting missile.

-On December 10, 2015, Arrow 3 scored its first intercept in a complex test designed to validate how the system can detect, identify, track and then discriminate real from decoy targets delivered into space by an improved Silver Sparrow target missile.
+On 10 December 2015, Arrow 3 scored its first intercept in a complex test designed to validate how the system can detect, identify, track and then discriminate real from decoy targets delivered into space by an improved Silver Sparrow target missile.
 According to officials, the milestone test paves the way toward low-rate initial production of the Arrow 3.

-On February 19, 2018, Arrow 3 flight test took place in Israel.
-Another test took place on January 22, 2019.
+On 19 February 2018, Arrow 3 flight test took place in Israel.
+Another test took place on 22 January 2019.

 In a series of tests in July 2019 at the Pacific Spaceport Complex in Kodiak, Alaska, the Arrow 3 system successfully intercepted 3 "enemy" rockets, one of them outside the atmosphere.
 The tests demonstrated Arrow 3's ability to intercept exo-atmospheric targets.